 - Develop and analyze scenarios of how (distal) ecosystem service demand may react to lifestyle and socio-economic change.
 A combination of statistical analysis of survey data, global trade databases, land system modelling and ecosystem service modelling will be applied.

-The ESR position will assess lifestyle changes translated into differences in consumers’ demand for key ecosystem services, and visualisation techniques to communicate ecosystem service telecoupling to different stakeholders, such as multinationals or governments.
-The ESR will be based at VU Amsterdam and supervised by Dr. Nynke Schulp (Vrije Universiteit Amsterdam) and Dr. Thomas Kastner (Senckenberg Biodiversity and Climate Research Centre Frankfurt / Main; Institute of Social Ecology (UNI Klagenfurt).
-Secondments will take place at the Institute of Social Ecology (UNI KLU) and at Unilever.
+This research project will assess lifestyle changes translated into differences in consumers’ demand for key ecosystem services, and visualisation techniques to communicate ecosystem service telecoupling to different stakeholders, such as multinationals or governments.

 Principal Supervisor: Nynke Schulp (Vrije Universiteit Amsterdam)